 - 6.1.
-The assessment shown above identifies that based on the information available to date, there are unlikely to be any significant environmental effects from the implementation of the proposals in the emerging Neighbourhood Plan for Yaxham. - 6.2.
+The assessment shown above identifies that based on the information available to date, there are unlikely to be any significant environmental effects from the implementation of the proposals in the emerging JNP. - 6.2.
 The Environment Agency, Historic England and Natural England have responded to the Screening Opinion request and their responses are contained in Appendix 3.
-Their responses are based on the information provided by Small Fish in the Screening Opinion request dated 22nd January 2016. - 6.3.
+Their responses are based on the information provided on 31st March 2016 in the Screening Opinion request dated 20th March 2016. - 6.3.
 Historic England and the Environment Agency do not consider that an SEA will be required.
-Natural England initially responded stating that there was insufficient information to conclude whether an SEA would be required in view of the proximity to the Norfolk Valley Fens Special Area of Conservation (SAC) and its associated sites of scientific interest (SSSIs).
-However, following the submission of further information and a review of the locations and policies within the Plan, Natural England agree that the Plan is unlikely to affect any designated sites in the vicinity or lead to other environmental effects (other than most likely beneficial ones). - 6.4.
-Having reviewed the criteria, the Council has concluded that the emerging Neighbourhood Plan for Yaxham is not likely to have any significant environmental effect and accordingly will not require a Strategic Environmental Assessment.
-The main reasons for this conclusion are: - The Neighbourhood Plan for Yaxham does not allocate any sites for development. - The Neighbourhood Plan for Yaxham seeks to avoid or minimise environmental effects when determining development proposals. - The Neighbourhood Plan for Yaxham is unlikely to affect any designated sites in the vicinity or lead to other environmental effects. - 6.5.
-This report is based on the Screening Opinion request of November 2015.
+Natural England has responded stating that they consider an SEA would be required in view of the proximity to the proximity of three SSSI's, the Breckland Special Protection Area (SPA) and Breckland Special Area of Conservation (SAC). - 6.4.
+Having reviewed the criteria, the Council has concluded that the emerging JNP is likely to have a significant environmental effect and accordingly will require a Strategic Environmental Assessment.
+The main reasons for this conclusion are: - The proximity of sites protected sites and the plans' proposed consideration of locations for education and care facilities across the parishes. - The potential for density policies across the plan area and changes to residential settlement boundaries and Alms House development in relation to Brettenham. - 6.5.
+This report is based on the Screening Opinion request of 20th March 2016.
 The Neighbourhood Plan at this stage is emerging.
-Should the contents differ from that described in the Screening Opinion Request of 22nd January 2016, there may be a requirement to revisit this Screening Opinion. - 6.6.
-This report has been issued to the NP4Yaxham Working Group, Historic England, Natural England and the Environment Agency.
-A copy of the report will be available for inspection at Breckland Council Offices, Elizabeth House, Wolpole Loke, Dereham, Norfolk, NR19 1EE.
+Should the contents differ from that described in the Screening Opinion Request of 20th March, there may be a requirement to revisit this Screening Opinion. - 6.6.
+This report has been issued to the Parish Councils, Historic England, Natural England and the Environment Agency.
+A copy of the report will be available for inspection at Breckland Council Offices, Elizabeth House, Walpole Loke, Dereham, Norfolk, NR19 1EE.